31st Annual Collins Writing Contest: Seaside

 - Can I type my child's story?

-- Yes, you may type your child's story, but you may not correct the grammar, spelling, or plot points while transcribing it.
+- Yes, you may type your child's story, but you may not correct the grammar or plot points while transcribing it.
+You may, however, correct your child’s spelling.

 - Can I enter a one-word story?